turboMaCk/thepessimist/README.md

 ## Why?

-Parsing command line arguments is essential is essential thing for many programs.
-Yet I've not found any suitable solution.
+Parsing command line arguments is an essential part of many programs.
+Yet I haven't found any suitable existing library.
 Using `process.argv` is not enough so everybody ends up writing some parsing layer on top of it.
-[Optimist](https://www.npmjs.com/package/optimist) is now deprecated and its API is way to over complicated.
+[Optimist](https://www.npmjs.com/package/optimist) is now deprecated and its API is way too over complicated.
-[Minimist](https://www.npmjs.com/package/minimist) API is also full of nonsense (e.g. `-abc` => `{ a: true, b:true, c:true }`).
+[Minimist](https://www.npmjs.com/package/minimist)'s API is also full of nonsense (e.g. `-abc` => `{ a: true, b: true, c: true }`).
-More importantly the basic idea behind ThePessimist is it's using **defaults** as **whitelist** for actual arguments and forces you to keep convention of having full named version begening with `--` and short one with `-`.
+More importantly the basic idea behind ThePessimist is it's using **defaults** as **whitelist** for passed arguments and forces you to keep convention of having full named version beginning with `--` and short one with `-`.
-The idea is to be out of the box defensive to everything which comes from *cruel outside world* and do not bring convention instead of unnecessary options.
+The idea is to be defensive to everything which comes from *the cruel outside world* and to bring conventios over unnecessary options.
-**White-listing by default value** makes it also much more easy to reason about values you're passing around your application.
+**White-listing by defaults** makes it also much easier to reason about values you're passing around your application.

 [![ScreenShot](http://img.youtube.com/vi/27nNSocP7Dc/0.jpg))](https://www.youtube.com/watch?v=27nNSocP7Dc)